TorsteinAE/Deep-Learning-for-Tabular-Data/README.md

 Overview of the models used (tree-based models and neural network-based models with embeddings) In addition, one can consider including other libraries for tree-based models LightGBM and XGBoost.

+## Decision Tree

-Explanation of the hyperparameters and training techniques used for each model
+Explanation of the hyperparameters and training techniques used

 ## Random Forest

+Explanation of the hyperparameters and training techniques used

 ## Deep Learning

-Deep learning neural network model design, layers,
+We will be using fast.ai tabular library to create a neural network for out datasets

+Explanation of the hyperparameters and training techniques used

 ## Evaluation